Chart Color Schemes

 Health performance in Berriedale - Chigwell is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-Health data for Berriedale - Chigwell shows significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-A variety of health conditions affect both younger and older age groups substantially.
-Private health cover is very low, at approximately 48% of the total population (around 2,824 people), compared to 51.7% in Greater Hobart and a national average of 55.7%.
+Health data reveals substantial challenges facing Berriedale - Chigwell, based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+A range of health conditions have marked impacts on both younger and older age cohorts, and the rate of private health cover is very low at approximately 48% of the total population (~2,824 people).
+This compares to 51.7% across Greater Hobart and a national average of 55.7%.

-The most common medical conditions are arthritis and mental health issues, affecting 10.8% and 10.7% of residents respectively.
-Conversely, 61.9% of residents report having no medical ailments, compared to 65.5% in Greater Hobart.
-Working-age population faces notable health challenges due to elevated chronic condition rates.
-The area has 18.7% of residents aged 65 and over (1,107 people), lower than the 19.9% in Greater Hobart.
-Health outcomes among seniors present some challenges, generally aligned with national rankings for the overall population.
+The most common medical conditions in the area are arthritis and mental health issues, impacting 10.8% and 10.7% of residents, respectively, while 61.9% declared themselves as completely clear of medical ailments compared to 65.5% across Greater Hobart.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 18.7% of residents aged 65 and over (1,107 people), which is lower than the 19.9% in Greater Hobart.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health